zachcarroll/marketplace_dapp/README.md

 1. Reset all accounts in MetaMask (via settings in the MetaMask UI)
 1. Re-migrate and reset accounts and contracts from truffle development environment: `migrate --reset`.

+`truffle migrate` fails:
+1. Usually this occurs when contracts have been migrated before, and the JSON ABI files are pointing to the old addresses.
+Fix by re-running migrations with the reset flag: `migrate --reset`.

+MetaMask won't connect to the local blockchain.
+1. It's possible you are running against the wrong port.
+The instructions use the new truffle develop blockchain, which runs on port `9545` compared to the ganache-cli blockchain that runs on port `8545`.
+Make sure you set your local RPC in the MetaMask UI to point to `9545`.